PTM-POSE Reference

 DataFrame containing the PTMs associated with the flanking regions and the amino acid sequences of the flanking regions in the inclusion and exclusion cases

-ptm_pose.flanking_sequences.get_flanking_changes_from_splice_data(splice_data, ptm_coordinates=None, chromosome_col=None, strand_col=None, first_flank_start_col=None, first_flank_end_col=None, spliced_region_start_col=None, spliced_region_end_col=None, second_flank_start_col=None, second_flank_end_col=None, dPSI_col=None, sig_col=None, event_id_col=None, gene_col=None, flank_size=5, coordinate_type='hg38', lowercase_mod=True)[source]#
+ptm_pose.flanking_sequences.get_flanking_changes_from_splice_data(splice_data, ptm_coordinates=None, chromosome_col=None, strand_col=None, first_flank_start_col=None, first_flank_end_col=None, spliced_region_start_col=None, spliced_region_end_col=None, second_flank_start_col=None, second_flank_end_col=None, dPSI_col=None, sig_col=None, event_id_col=None, gene_col=None, extra_cols=None, flank_size=5, coordinate_type='hg38', start_coordinate_system='1-based', end_coordinate_system='1-based', lowercase_mod=True, **kwargs)[source]#

 Given a DataFrame containing information about splice events, extract the flanking sequences associated with the PTMs in the flanking regions if there is potential for this to be altered.
 The DataFrame should contain columns for the chromosome, strand, start and stop locations of the first flanking region, spliced region, and second flanking region.
 The DataFrame should also contain a column for the event ID associated with the splice event.
 If the DataFrame does not contain the necessary columns, the function will raise an error.